-4.6 Data analysis
+4.6 Data analysis for the adult and CYP cohorts

-Limited research has highlighted variation in models of service provision at SARCs [13] and there is lack of evidence on the effectiveness of SARCs to address the immediate and long-term consequences of sexual violence.
+Limited research has highlighted variation in models of service provision at SARCs [13] and there is lack of evidence on the effectiveness of SARCs to address the immediate and long-term consequences of sexual abuse and violence.
 Our analysis will examine the level of variation in service delivery models (identified in WS2) and determine if this variation is associated with different levels of trauma symptoms at 12 and 24 months.
 We will fit a multilevel regression model for PTSD.
 The mixed effects model will include a random effects term for centre and fixed effect terms for type of service (e.g. where post-crisis counselling care occurs in NHS mental health services v third sector/charity), as well as for individual level covariates such as age, sex, ethnicity, and SES.
 Similar analyses will be carried out for the secondary outcomes.

-Exploratory subgroup analysis on those minority groups (e.g. BME, men, different age groups) large enough to enable meaningful statistical comparison will be carried out, where evidence of interaction for type of service according to demographic subgroup will be regarded as statistically significant if p-values of 0.01 or smaller are found.
+Exploratory subgroup analysis on those minority groups (e.g. BME, men, different age groups) large enough to enable meaningful statistical comparison will be carried out, where evidence of interaction for type of service according to demographic subgroup will be regarded as statistically significant if pvalues of 0.01 or smaller are found.
 Exploratory subgroup analyses will address the question 'How do trajectories compare for different subgroups of survivors attending SARCs?'
-In key user-groups that are sufficiently large to enable meaningful statistical comparison, we will compare outcomes for: i) recent v non-recent victimisation; (ii) male v female; (iii) migrant or Black and minority ethnic v non-BME survivors; (iv) LGBT v heterosexual; (v) disability v no disability; (vi) chronic mental health issues v mental wellness.
+In key user-groups that are sufficiently large to enable meaningful statistical comparison, we will compare outcomes for: i) recent v non-recent victimisation; (ii) male/transgender male v female/transgender female; (iii) migrant or Black and minority ethnic v non-BME survivors; (iv) LGBT v heterosexual; (v) disability v no disability; (vi) chronic mental health issues v mental wellness.

-Conducting comparisons between those in the 16+ cohort and those in the 13-15 age range across these parameters will be limited by small numbers in the latter group.
-However, it will be possible to use the qualitative interview data (see section 4.10) to enable comparisons of adult and child journeys using this mixed approach.
+Conducting comparisons between the adult cohort and CYP service users across these parameters will be limited by small numbers in the latter group.
+However, it will be possible to use the qualitative interview data from the embedded study with adults and the widespread interviews with our 40 CYP participants to enable comparisons of adult and child journeys.
 Similarly, we will draw on our qualitative data to explore experiences of other groups too small to capture in quantitative analyses.
 We will also examine if trajectories are influenced by other organisational aspects such as size of centre, location, and interventions available.
 The final subgroup analysis will examine the effect of setting of post-crisis counselling, a question originally stated in the HS&DR commissioning brief: Are there detectable differences in outcome according to the setting of post-crisis counselling care (NHS mental health services v third sector/charity)?
 Among the 15 SARC sites, we estimate that for around half the sites, SARC users will be referred to specialised third sector counselling, while in the remainder, users will be referred to mainstream mental health services.
 We estimate that if similar differences in 24 month outcome are seen between these two counselling types, we will still have up to 90% power to detect them.
 Other outcomes are depressive symptoms, sexual health, life quality, substance misuse, health service use, and cost effectiveness.